metabrainz/musicbrainz-android/Readme.md

 ## Issues

 If you think you have found a bug, please report it on the [issue tracker](https://tickets.metabrainz.org/projects/MOBILE/issues).
-The app is under active development again since 2019 and some new features are planned.
+The app is under active development and some new features are planned.
 You can suggest and vote for new features in the same location.

 ## Support